simonebbruun/RS_multi_modal_user_interactions/README.md

 ## Dataset

 We publish a real-world dataset from the insurance domain with multi-modal user interactions that can be used in recommendation models.
 The dataset is anonymized.
-Download the 6 files: data_users.csv, data_conversations_embedding.csv, data_conversations_keyword.csv, data_sessions.csv, data_purchase_events.csv, data_post_filter.csv.
+Download the files: data_users.csv, data_conversations_keyword.csv, data_sessions.csv, data_purchase_events.csv, data_post_filter.csv
+and the folder: data_conversations_embedding

 ## Dataset Format